 And today, water helps form cave formations, also called speleothems.
 They are formed from a mineral called calcite which water dissolves out of the limestone rock, then deposits in the cave.
 There are many different types, including stalactites and stalagmites.
 The formation of these speleothems is a perfect example of water as the universal solvent and as a force of nature.

 Water is constantly in our lives.
+It is the importance of water that drives us.
 We use a lot of water in our daily lives, about 80-100 gallons each per day.
 In our homes, the biggest water users are showers and toilets, which use almost half of the total.
 Washing clothes and dishes also uses a lot of water.
 The water that we drink accounts for less than 1% of the water we use in a day.

 It’s also used outside of the home, in businesses.
 The majority is used to make electricity and to water crops, which then become food.
 Speaking of food, did you know that to make all the food one average American adult eats in one day, takes about 1700 gallons of water.
 That’s a lot of water!

 Humans also need to think about the water in terms of weather because sometimes it can be dangerous.
+The importance of water is realized when we need it the most.
 These are called natural disasters.
 Sometimes we get too much water and sometimes not enough.